scott062/Adv360-Pro-ZMK/README.md

 ## Modifying the keymap

-There is a GUI for editing the keymap.
-It is available at https://kinesiscorporation.github.io/Adv360-Pro-GUI
+~~There is a GUI for editing the keymap.
+It is available at https://kinesiscorporation.github.io/Adv360-Pro-GUI~~

+Can't use GUI for special modifiers this config uses

 ## Building the Firmware with GitHub Actions

-### Setup
+### Setup (My preferred method to use Actions until something stops working)

 1. Fork this repo.
 2. Enable GitHub Actions on your fork.